awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 Between Oracle Database releases, patch sets or individual patches may include new DST versions\.
 These patches reflect the changes in transition rules for various time zone regions\.
 For example, a government might change when DST takes effect\.
 Changes to DST rules may affect existing data of the `TIMESTAMP WITH TIME ZONE` data type\.

-If you upgrade an RDS for Oracle instance, Amazon RDS does not upgrade the database time zone automatically\.
-To upgrade the database time zone manually, create a new Oracle DB instance that has the desired DST patch\.
-Then migrate the data from your current instance to the new instance\.
+If you upgrade an RDS for Oracle DB instance, Amazon RDS doesn't upgrade the database time zone file automatically\.
+To upgrade the time zone file automatically, you can include the `TIMEZONE_FILE_AUTOUPGRADE` option in the option group associated with your DB instance during or after the engine version upgrade\.
+For more information, see [Oracle time zone file autoupgrade](Appendix.Oracle.Options.Timezone-file-autoupgrade.md)\.

+Alternatively, to upgrade the database time zone file manually, create a new Oracle DB instance that has the desired DST patch\.
+However, we recommend that you upgrade the database time zone file using the `TIMEZONE_FILE_AUTOUPGRADE` option\.

+After upgrading the time zone file, migrate the data from your current instance to the new instance\.
 You can migrate data using several techniques, including the following:
++ AWS Database Migration Service
 + Oracle GoldenGate
-+ AWS Database Migration Service
 + Oracle Data Pump
 + Original Export/Import \(desupported for general use\)